Psychoeducational Assessments in Edmonton & St. Albert

 • Any previous assessment reports or relevant documentation

-• Your child's favorite snack or comfort item (if desired)
+• Your child's favourite snack or comfort item (if desired)

 Preparing Your Child: